Skip to content

 Procedure to cease tax residency with SARS

-• Initially the taxpayer could inform SARS of its decision to cease residency through the following two channels:
+• Previously, the taxpayer could inform SARS of its decision to cease residency through the following two channels:

-• By capturing the date on the ITR12 tax return (which from 2017 requests one to check the box as to residence status) and a letter will be sent to the taxpayer requesting them to submit supporting documentation corroborating their claims.
+• By capturing the date on the ITR12 tax return (which, from 2017, requests one to check the box as to residence status), a letter will be sent to the taxpayer requesting them to submit supporting documentation corroborating their claims.
 However, SARS has recently indicated that this information will be prepopulated on the ITR12 and cannot be amended.

-Taxpayers ceasing residency in terms of the ordinarily residence test will need to supply a motivational letter and further specific supporting documents listed below.
+Taxpayers ceasing residency in terms of the ordinary residence test will need to supply a motivational letter and further specific supporting documents listed below.

 Supporting documentation